bazelbuild/bazel-federation/README.md

 We test pull requests on Bazel CI: A CI build runs all tests for each member project and builds several example projects from this repository.
 Moreover, the federation gets tested with upcoming incompatible Bazel flags as part of the [downstream pipeline](https://buildkite.com/bazel/bazelisk-plus-incompatible-flags).

 The CI configuration for each member project is based on their regular presubmit CI configuration, but we had to disable some targets that could not be tested remotely.
-Please see the individual CI configuration files in the `.bazelci` for details.
+Please see the individual CI configuration files in the `.bazelci` directory for details.

 ## Other reading